flockcover/flock/src/pages/flyUnlimited.md

         You can pause, or cancel, your cover at anytime, and this will take effect on your next monthly renewal date.
-Don't worry, we'll never hit you with any cancellation fees.
+Don't worry, we'll never make you pay any cancellation fees.
       title: Are there any long-term commitments with Fly Unlimited?
     - body: >-
         Yes, you can adjust your policy at anytime during the month - with no